jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Sadly, in history, upgrading only happens when old doctrines kill each other off.
 The Thirty Years War (1618-1648) is an all too good example.
 This horrible war between European kingdoms was fought during the Science Age.
 Sadly, politics hadn't upgraded yet.
 Europe was still run by a powerful nobility preaching the Medieval Age philosophy of "a nobles divine right to rule."

 When Main Street demanded a better life, the "divine right to rule" ruling philosophy only gave them two options to choose from; Catholicism and Protestantism.
-Regular people picked a team and slaughtered "the other side" on behalf of "divine" kings.
+Regular people picked a team and slaughtered "the other side" on behalf of "divine kings".
 Historian Peter H. Wilson summarized The Thirty Years War as "a warning of the dangers of entrusting power to those who feel summoned by God to war, or feel that their sense of justice and order is the only one valid."

 [The Hanging](https://techvolution.io/content/images/2020/04/The_Hanging_by_Jacques_Callot.jpg)

 _The Hanging by Jacques Callot.
 Created between 1632 and 1633 to show how regular people were treated by both "sides" during the war.
 Credit: [Wikipedia](https://en.wikipedia.org/wiki/Les_Grandes_Mis%C3%A8res_de_la_guerre)._

 The Thirty Years War was extremely brutal.
 One in five Europeans died from its pillaging, battles, and massacres.
 The carnage only stopped when both sides were exhausted.
-The worst part was when the horror ended, the people realized they were no better off, and their problem was, in fact, being ruled by kings.
+The worst part was when the horror ended, the people realized they were no better off, and their problem was, in fact, being ruled by any and all kings.
 That's why philosophers soon wrote an upgraded philosophy of Democracy.
-It wasn't long until it clicked between ordinary people, who therefore adopted Democracy as their new ruling philosophy.
+It wasn't long until it clicked between ordinary people, who therefore adopted moderized Democracy as their new ruling philosophy.
 As player gods, the people fought against divine kings in the American Revolution (1776), the French Revolution (1789), and many more uprisings afterward.

 The hatred between Catholics and Protestants should sound scarily similar.
 Today's fights over presidential impeachments, border walls, and trigger words are a smokescreen.
 Left and Right hate each other because neither can see or admit they're both behind the times in our modern age.

-The ray of sunshine is, moderate Progressives and Conservatives are still the vast majority of people out there today.
-While many reasonable people find motivation in Left or Right ideologies, they concentrate on real-world problem solving and not ideological purity.
-Thus, it's much easier for moderate citizens to discard ideology, compromise, and "reach across the aisle" to solve a problem.
+The ray of sunshine is, most people out there today are moderate Progressives and Conservatives.
+While they these reasonable people find motivation in Left or Right ideologies, they concentrate on real-world problem solving and not ideological purity.
+Thus, it's much easier for these moderate citizens to discard ideology, compromise, and "reach across the aisle" to solve a problem, and then tackle the next issue on the list.

 However, as we keep using more Internet Age technology, it gets harder to rationalize aging ideological beliefs.
-The result is many moderate minded people abandoning politics, while loyalists watch the 24/7 media circus that's making our society hate itself.
+The result ideological loyalists watch the 24/7 media circus that's making our society hate itself, and moderate people keeping on abandoning politics all together.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/J2Pjudf0810?start=3" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>